“When Everything is Suddenly Virtual” Contributed by Jean-Paul Bayley and José Casal

 What Does the Science Say?

 By and large, academics suggest that synchronous online sessions should last no more than 2 hours.
 The range indicates that it is something more than 30 minutes but less than 2 hours.
 Industry experts also agree with this.
-For example, in her article Convert Your Classroom Training to Virtual Training, author Cindy Huggett states that 8 hours of in-person, face-to-face training should not equal 8 consecutive hours in a synchronous online class.
-In another excellent article, Virtual Training Survey Reveals 2019 Trends and Surprises, Cindy points out that most successful, live, online sessions are 60 to 90 minutes long.
+For example, author Cindy Huggett states in her blog posts and articles that 8 hours of in-person, face-to-face training should not equal 8 consecutive hours in a synchronous online class.
+In her article Virtual Training Survey Reveals 2019 Trends and Surprises, Cindy points out that most successful, live, online sessions are 60 to 90 minutes long.

 So, for now, our company will offer virtual classes comprised of 4 sessions of approximately 2.5 hours in length including breaks.
 We will spread these out over 5 days (Monday – Friday) with a rest day in between (Wednesday).
 We may change this as we learn more.